Azure/azure-sdk-for-python/sdk/loadtestservice/azure-developer-loadtesting/README.md

 ### Test Run Client

-The `load_test_runs` sub-clients is used to start and stop test runs corresponding to a load test.
+The `load_test_run` sub-clients is used to start and stop test runs corresponding to a load test.
 A test run represents one execution of a load test.
 It collects the logs associated with running the Apache JMeter script, the load test YAML configuration, the list of app components to monitor, and the results of the test.

 ### Data-Plane Endpoint